 Cons: Being and advanced tool, you might want to spend some time with it to get comfortable.

 Wireshark is one of the best, most popular, and cross-platform network monitoring and protocol analyzing tool.
-Wireshark enables you to do a lot of things like capturing live network traffic, reading data from the Ethernet, WiFi, Bluetooth, USB, etc. You can also inspecting hundreds of protocols, capturing gzip compressed files, decrypting a wide range of protocols like IPsec, SNMPv3, SSL/TLS, Kerberos, ISAKMP, etc.
+Wireshark enables you to do a lot of things like capturing live network traffic, reading data from the Ethernet, WiFi, Bluetooth, USB, etc. You can also inspect hundreds of protocols, capture gzip compressed files, decrypting a wide range of protocols like IPsec, SNMPv3, SSL/TLS, Kerberos, ISAKMP, etc.